matsengrp/gcreplay/docs/key-files.md

 ## Manuscript Figures:

-Here, we tie the figures seen in our manuscript, to the source code from which they were derived.
+Here, we tie the figures seen in our manuscript to the source code/data from which they were derived.

 ### Chapter 1
 - Figures 1(C-J), S1(E), and S2(A-B) were generated from [NDS-LB.ipynb](https://github.com/matsengrp/gcreplay/blob/main/analysis/NDS-LB.ipynb).